 With more than 93 per cent of exporting SMEs catering to the European market, the single European market has become hugely important for the German Mittelstand.

 At European level, the ministry is a strong voice for SMEs and their interests.
 It is working to ensure that the single market works in SMEs' favour, that gaining access to EU funding programmes is as straightforward as possible, and that unjustified barriers to trade are removed.
 At the same time, however, the ministry also advocates that structures that have proven to work must be retained.
 This includes the private sector's ability to exercise self-governance, a concept that includes the fundamental principles of dual vocational training, the requirement for owners of crafts businesses to have a master craftsman's certificate, the system of mandatory membership in certain professional chambers, and the notion that employers and employees must act in a spirit of partnership.

 For example, the Economic Affairs Ministry is continuing to constructively support the ongoing talks on the planned EU services package, because the goal of strengthening the internal market for services must not undermine justified interests (e.g. protecting health and consumers) in the Member States.
-In this regard, Economic Affairs Minister Brigitte Zypries said: “Germany has put structures in place that have proved to be successful: the private sector's ability to exercise self-governance, our dual vocational training system, the requirement for owners of skilled crafts businesses to have a master craftsman's certificate, the system of social partnership.
-We will not allow these structures to be destroyed.”
-For further information, please visit the services page.
+For further information, please visit the services page (in German).